Philippe Kahn: Technology companies

-Borland (1982–1995): compilers and tools
+Borland

-Kahn founded Borland in 1982, and was its CEO until 1995.
+Kahn co-founded Borland in 1982, and was its CEO until 1995.
 At the time it was a competitor of Microsoft's, and produced programming language compilers and software development tools.
 Its first product, Turbo Pascal, sold for $49.95 at a time when programming tools cost hundreds or thousands of dollars.
-Kahn was President, CEO, and Chairman of Borland and, without venture capital, took Borland from no revenues to a US$500 million run-rate.
+Kahn was president, CEO, and chairman of Borland and, without venture capital, took Borland from no revenues to a US$500 million run-rate.
 Kahn and the Borland board came to a disagreement on how to focus the company.
 In January 1995, he was forced by the board to resign from his position as CEO, and he founded Starfish Software.

 Kahn encouraged a collegial and hard-charging atmosphere at Borland, which attracted and cultivated technology leaders including Anders Hejlsberg, creator of Turbo Pascal, and Marc Randolph, cofounder of Netflix.

-Starfish Software (1995–1998): wireless synchronization
+Starfish Software

 Starfish Software was founded in 1995 by Philippe Kahn as a spin-off from the Simplify business unit from Borland and Kahn's severance from Borland.
 TrueSync was the first Over-The-Air (OTA) synchronization system.
 Starfish was successfully acquired by Motorola for US$325 million in 1998.

-LightSurf Technologies (1998–2005): multimedia messaging
+LightSurf Technologies

 Kahn and his wife Sonia co-founded multimedia messaging company LightSurf Technologies in 1998.
 LightSurf commercialized Picture-Mail and the camera phone.

 In 2005, LightSurf was acquired by Verisign for US$300 million.
 Syniverse Technologies acquired Lightsurf from Verisign in 2009.

-Fullpower Technologies (2005–present): sensing, sleep, and wearable technology
+Fullpower Technologies

 Fullpower, founded in 2005, provides a patented ecosystem for wearable and Internet of Things sensor-fusion solutions supporting networks of sensors.
 The company's expertise is sleep monitoring technology using sensors and artificial intelligence.

 The inspiration behind some of Fullpower's technology stems from Kahn's passion for sailing.
 During a demanding race requiring sailors to sleep less than an hour every 24-hour period, Kahn began experimenting with biosensors and three-axis linear accelerometers that could detect micromovements and provide meaningful recommendations.
 Kahn created prototype sleep trackers using biosensors that optimized 26-minute power naps to maximize sleep benefits and sail time.